Marcowako/python-intro-v1/lessons/02 - CLI & Professional Environment/02_cli_navigation.md

 ## Opening Your Terminal

 How you open the terminal depends on your operating system.
-In the previous lesson, Reid recommended **Git Bash** for Windows users, so that's what we'll use here.
+In the previous lesson, we recommended **Git Bash** for Windows users, so that's what we'll use here.

 - **Windows**: Open **Git Bash** (installed with Git).
 You can find it in your Start menu or by right-clicking on your desktop and selecting "Git Bash Here."
 - **macOS**: Open **Terminal** (found in Applications > Utilities) or use Spotlight (`Cmd + Space`, then type "Terminal").